seanpmaxwell/tspo/README.md

 ```

 <a id="compare"></a>

 #### `.compare(T: object, U: object): boolean`

 Recursively compares 2 plain-objects but only arrays and plain-objects will be stepped into.

 - `Date` objects will be compared by the epoch
 - Nested objects, other than arrays/plain-objects, will be compared by reference.
-- In other words, this isn't recommended if you have nested objects other than plain-objects, arrays, or Dates.
+- `.copy` isn't recommended if you have nested objects other than plain-objects, arrays, or Dates.
+Works great for the vast majority of real-world comparisons thought.

 ```ts
 const currentDate = new Date();